Osteopathic Medicine in Downers Grove

 The matriculation process begins after applicants receive notification of their acceptance.
 To complete the matriculation process, applicants must:

 Dual admission programs are currently in effect with the Illinois Institute of Technology and the University of St. Francis, Fort Wayne, IN.
+Both are post-baccalaureate agreements which do not involve transfer of credit.
 Details of these programs are available through the Office of Admissions.